 Based on their individual needs and interests, Gallatin students take courses in graduate programs throughout the University.
-As long as they have met the prerequisites and the program does not limit enrollment to its own students, Gallatin students are eligible to enroll in courses in all the other schools of NYU (except the School of Medicine and the College of Dentistry).
-Many Gallatin students eventually take courses in two or three different NYU graduate schools.
+As long as they have met the prerequisites and the program does not limit enrollment to its own students, Gallatin students are eligible to enroll in courses in all the other graduate schools of NYU (except the School of Medicine and the College of Dentistry).
+Many Gallatin students take courses in several different NYU graduate schools.

 Please be sure to consult the course listings on Albert for the most comprehensive information about available courses.
 When viewing courses on Albert, it is important to review the information in the notes section in order to learn about any registration restrictions.
 If you encounter a course that requires special permission to enroll, you should contact the program or department to ask about the process for requesting permission.

 Graduate students will not receive credit for undergraduate course work.
 Courses that contain -G* in the subject area (e.g. CORE-GG, COLIT-GA, MCC-GE, etc.) are graduate-level courses.
 Courses with a -U* in the subject code are undergraduate courses (e.g., JOUR-UA, IDSEM-UG, MCC-UE, etc.).

 Please note that current students who want to contact departments about a particular course and/or cross-registration information should reach out to the program administrator listed on the department's 'contact information' page (not to the director of graduate studies or the department chair).
 Unless otherwise noted below, program administrators and administrative aides are always the best point of contact when you are inquiring about registration codes and cross-registration procedures.
 Please also note that the 'contact information' links below all link to departmental staff and administration.
 Students interested in checking out faculty profiles should go to the main website and search the department's navigation bar for faculty profiles.